 We stayed at Ward Charcoal Ovens for two more nights.
 It was a good place to be.
 We sat sipping our coffee in the early morning quiet that was only disturbed by the gentle breezes that rustled the trees and our own chat.
 We’re busy making to-do lists already for our return to Las Vegas ... and planning our next trip.

 Sometimes, I make wishes … not big ones … not like a winning the lottery kind of wish … just little, realistic ones.
 For instance, I really want to see a certain butterfly and voilá it appears, or today’s wish, I want to photograph a black-tailed desert jack.
 We’d seen the tail-end of several jacks on our hikes, but none stayed still long enough for even a blurry photograph.
 So, we were both rather surprised when, after sharing my wish with David this morning, a rather large jack wandered over, stopped and posed for several minutes about 10’ feet away while we were sitting in camp.
 I’m considering asking for just a little larger wishes in the future and see how I do.

 Tomorrow, we head out.
 We’ve enjoyed two glorious days at Ward Charcoal Ovens (who would've guessed it?) and the original plan was to head south to several other Nevada state parks along our route to Las Vegas.
 The temps at lower altitudes have been scorching.
 It would be like jumping from the ovens into the frying pan!
 Further deliberation has changed our minds (really?) and instead we’re going to head to the higher altitudes of Great Basin National Park, only ~60 miles east.
-Join us as we search for and find the oldest living things on the planet.
+Join us at Great Basin as we search for and find the oldest living things on the planet.